 - Are there rooms available or is there a waiting list?

-- Does the community have staff on hand for people with memory issues?
+- Does the residence have staff on hand for people with memory issues?

 Are assisted living homes pretty much the same?

 Not all assisted living communities are the same.
 Some offer several programs, including maintenance-free living, personalized services, and continuing assistance, and services with more unique, tailored care.

 Each residence offers different types of senior activities, memory skill activities, and life enrichment programs.
 Because everyone is different, needs are different.
 At Legend Senior Living, we customize care for each resident and their family.
 We monitor each resident’s progress daily to adjust wellness plans and our service delivery for each person.